Counselor Education and Supervision Ph.D. Program Admissions Information

 Letters of Recommendation

-Three letters of recommendation are required for the Educational Psychology Ph.D. program.
-You can include references/recommendations email addresses in your online application, or have them send paper copies directly to the department.
+Three letters of recommendation are required for Counselor Education and Supervision (Ph.D. in Counselor Education).
+You can include references/recommendations email addresses in your online application.

 Interview with members of program faculty

-As a part of the application, candidates are required to have an interview with members of the Educational Psychology program faculty.
+As a part of the application, candidates are required to have an interview with members of the Counselor Education program faculty.
 If you are shortlisted, a faculty member will contact you by telephone or email to arrange an interview.

 Applying as an International Student